 Harter was inducted into the USTFCCCA Coaches Hall of Fame on December 15, 2014, at the organization’s convention in Phoenix.
 He is also a member of the Arkansas Sports Hall of Honor, Mt.
 SAC Relays Hall of Fame and Cal Poly Hall of Fame.

 During his tenure, his cross country and track & field squads have been incredibly consistent.
-His programs have won every conference title since the 2014 SEC Outdoor Championship to the 2018 SEC Indoor Championships, winning 14 straight titles, and becoming the first program since LSU in 1987-91 to four-peat at the outdoor championships in the 2017.
+His programs have won every conference title from the 2014 SEC Outdoor Championship to the 2018 SEC Indoor Championships, winning 14 straight titles, and becoming the first program since LSU in 1987-91 to four-peat at the outdoor championships in 2017.
 Current SEC championship streaks for Arkansas include seven consecutive cross country titles and six consecutive indoor championships.

 Prior to the 2019 sweep of NCAA titles, Harter cemented his place in Razorback history in 2015 by winning the NCAA Indoor championship, the first-ever title by a women’s program at UA, and in 2016 won the NCAA Outdoor title.
 With five national championships, he remains the only coach of a women’s program to win a title.
 The 2015 indoor season marked another first for the Razorback women when the program received its first-ever No. 1 Ranking when the USTFCCCA released the Feb.
 16 national poll.

 Continuing his legacy of training athletes that are nationally renowned through cross country, indoor and outdoor track & field, Harter transformed South African native Dominique Scott-Efurd into one of the most versatile distance runners to ever compete on the collegiate circuit.
 The only five-time NCAA national champion in program history Scott-Efurd was named the NCAA Indoor Runner of the Year in 2015 and was recognized as a semifinalist for the prestigious Bowerman Award in 2016.
 Under Harter’s guidance, Scott set seven program records during her tenure as a Razorback.
 Scott along with Therese Haiss, Kamilos and Sparkle McKnight own the second-best performance in the NCAA history in the distance medley relay.

 Harter’s dominance was noticed at the national level, as he has been a coach of Team USA five times.
-He was head coach of Team USA at the 1999 World Championships in Seville, Spain.
+He was the head coach of Team USA at the 1999 World Championships in Seville, Spain.